bulkan/django-sqlpaginator/README.md

 installation
 ============

-To install for the moment use the following
+To install from pypi

+    pip install django-sqlpaginator

+To get the latest (and possibly non stable version) from git

     pip install git+git://github.com/bulkan/django-sqlpaginator.git